Seth A. Goldberg

-Highlights of Mr. Goldberg's recent experience include obtaining summary judgment on behalf of Virtua Health, Inc., a health system of four hospitals in southern New Jersey, against Deborah Heart and Lung Center, a specialty hospital in southern New Jersey, in federal antitrust litigation in which the court held Deborah failed to show any adverse effect on competition in the market; representing the CEO and Board Chairman of a publicly traded company in a high-profile SEC investigation that resulted in the SEC issuing a no action letter to conclude its multi-year enquiry; representing one of the world's largest private equity firms in two separate $200M+ commercial disputes arising out of the merger and acquisition of two of its medical device portfolio companies, one of which resulted in a settlement that the client found favorable and the other of which is still pending; and favorable settlements in a number of shareholder class action and derivative lawsuits asserting claims for securities law violations and fiduciary duty breaches.
+Highlights of Mr. Goldberg's recent experience include obtaining summary judgment on behalf of Virtua Health, Inc., a health system of four hospitals in southern New Jersey, against Deborah Heart and Lung Center, a specialty hospital in southern New Jersey, in federal antitrust litigation in which the Third Circuit Court of Appeals, in August 2016, affirmed a trial court's ruling that Deborah failed to show any adverse effect on competition in the market; representing the CEO and Board Chairman of a publicly traded company in a high-profile SEC investigation that resulted in the SEC issuing a no action letter to conclude its multi-year enquiry; representing one of the world's largest private equity firms in two separate $200M+ commercial disputes arising out of the merger and acquisition of two of its medical device portfolio companies, one of which resulted in a settlement that the client found favorable and the other of which is still pending; and favorable settlements in a number of shareholder class action and derivative lawsuits asserting claims for securities law violations and fiduciary duty breaches.

 In connection with his trial practice, Mr. Goldberg has taught a course at Villanova Law School titled Complex Litigation Theory and Practice.
 He is also a member of the firm's Diversity and Inclusion Committee, a mentor for the Leadership Council on Legal Diversity, and a mentor and mock trial coach for students at the Girard College High School.